-- Take control of your brand's reputation – by allowing you to monitor comments and feedback more closely, and respond as quickly as possible.
+- Take control of your brand's reputation – by allowing you to monitor comments and feedback more closely and respond as quickly as possible.

 - Foster innovation- by encouraging creative collaboration across new platforms, for each social media campaign.

-If you're fully informed on how to use them, social media management tools has benefits.
+If you're fully informed on how to use them, social media management tools have benefits.
 But, understanding how it works is only the first step in deciding whether or not you should purchase one of these tools or services for your own business.
 So, what’s the next step?
 Cost.